-We collect personal information about you when you visit one of our stores, use our Websites ("Websites"), or use our web or mobile device applications ("Mobile Apps") or if you communicate with us by phone, e-mail and social media.
-We refer to our Websites and Mobile device Apps collectively as "Online Services".
+We collect personal information about you when you visit one of our stores, use one of our websites ("websites"), or if you communicate with us by phone, e-mail and social media.
+We refer to our websites as "Online Services".

-Information about you like your employment details, financial position and information taken from identification documents like your passport or driving licence when we review your application for insurance or loans offered by selected third parties’ partners
+Information about you, like your employment details, financial position and information taken from identification documents, like your passport or driving licence, when we review your application for insurance or loans offered by selected third parties and partners.

 When you're using our Online Services, the information we collect includes:

-Account information, like your username, password, and other identifiers or credentials you use to access our online services or to buy our products and services, details of your shopping preferences, such as your favourite brands and products, as well as which of our stores you prefer to shop in
+Account information, like your username, password, and other identifiers or credentials you use to access our Online Services or to buy our products and services, details of your shopping preferences, such as your favourite brands and products, as well as which of our stores you prefer to shop in.
+(Please note, when you log into your account you will remain logged in for 120 minutes, even if you leave our website.
+If you are using a shared computer, or do not want to remain logged in for this duration, please ensure you log out before leaving our website).

-Details of your visits to the Website, in-store WIFI or App and the resources that you access.
-Examples include ads that you click, device information and location
+Details of your visits to one of our websites or in-store Wi-Fi and the resources that you access.
+Examples include ads that you click, device information and location.

-The law on data protection sets out a number of different reasons for which a company may collect and process your personal data.
-These are set out below.
+Data protection law sets out a number of different lawful reasons for which a company may collect and process your personal information.
+These are:

-We use email and text messages to communicate with you about our products and services, competitions, offers, promotions or special events where you tick a box.
+We use email and text messages to communicate with you about our products and services, competitions, offers, promotions or special events.
+For example:

 To provide a free mobile phone upgrade reminder service to inform you when a product is back in stock